CaptEmulation/nitrogen-website/source/guides/start/admin.md

 ---
-title: Nitrogen web admin
+title: Nitrogen Web Admin
 ---

 ## Nitrogen Web Admin

 You can manage your devices, applications, and users with Nitrogen using either the command line tool or the web admin.
 In this section, we're going to use the web admin to control the camera we just connected to the service.

 You can reach the web admin by clicking the link in the upper right corner of this page or by navigating to [https://admin.nitrogen.io](https://admin.nitrogen.io).